There is an immense literature about Jeanne d’Arc

 Ditie de Jehanne d’Arc.

-The first poem to have been composed – in any language – on Jeanne d’Arc, the only major one to have been written while Jeanne was still alive is by Christine de Pisan (1364-1431) – Ditie de Jehanne d’Arc.
-As the first poem to have been composed – in any language – on Jeanne d’Arc, the only major one to have been written while Jeanne was still alive, and the last from the pen of a distinguished poetess, the Ditié de Jehanne d’Arc has unique claims to fame.
+As the first poem to have been composed – in any language – on Jeanne d’Arc, the only major one to have been written while Jeanne was still alive, and the last from the pen of a distinguished poetess by Christine de Pisan (1364-1431), the Ditié de Jehanne d’Arc has unique claims to fame.
 The extrinsic value of the Ditié as an historical document is self-evident.
+Christine’s poem its unique ‘documentary’ value is the fact that it vividly captures not only the surge of optimism and triumph that swept through the whole of the French camp at this time

 |2006||Rogue Angel Series||Alex Archer||A series of action/adventure novels, the main character of which is the successor to Joan of Arc.|